 In a critical introduction to the great political thinkers, discussion spans from Plato to Rousseau.
-Offered every third semester.
+Offered spring.

-POL 303.
-DEMOCRATIC THEORY
+DEMOCRATIC THEORY POL 303.

-This course examines conceptions, models and themes of democracy around the world using a comparative approach with special emphasis on models of democracy as they developed in the U.S. Offered every third semester.
+This course examines conceptions, models and themes of democracy around the world using a comparative approach with special emphasis on models of democracy as they developed in the U.S. Offered fall.